For 2022-2023, Sayville Residents Will See Their School Taxes Reduced from 1.72% to -0.12%

 In May 2022, Sayville School District voters approved the projected 1.72% tax-rate increase for the Sayville School District’s 2022-2023 Proposed Budget.
 It is called proposed because the District, which makes its Budget estimates on calculated cost projections, does not set the tax rate; the Town of Islip does.

-When Sayville School District projects a tax rate at budget time, it does not yet know the Town of Islip’s Assessed Valuation (AV) and Base Allocations (BA) of properties.
-That’s why it’s called a Proposed Budget.
-Sayville School District has to wait until August and September to receive these values.
-The AV and BA change annually based upon such things as the number of homes sold, new homes built, developed properties throughout the year, and Tax CERTs (adjustments to home owners’ tax rates).
+The tax rate is based upon the Town of Islip’s Assessed Valuation (AV) and Base Allocations (BA) of both residential (Homestead) and commercial/non-residential (Non Homestead) properties within the Sayville and West Sayville communities.
+The A/V and B/A change annually based upon factors that include the number of homes sold, new homes built, developed properties throughout the year, occupied and non-occupied properties, and Tax CERTs (adjustments to home owners’ tax rates).

-Sayville District received the final Assessed Valuation in August and the Base Allocations in September from the Town of Islip.
-This is the sixth consecutive year that we have seen a modest increase in our total Assessed Valuation.
-Homestead A/V increased by $478,147and NonHomestead A/V decreased by $392,760:
+When the Sayville Union Free School District received the final Assessed Valuation in August, and the Base Allocations in September from the Town of Islip this year, there were some surprises.
+“This is the first year out of the last seven,” Assistant Superintendent for Business Dr. Sam Gergis reported, “that we have seen a modest DECREASE in our total Assessed Valuation.
+Although Homestead A/V increased by $772,10, the Non-Homestead A/V decreased by $1,208,987.”

 This surplus in real property values for homes has lowered the tax rate significantly.
 What this all means for a house assessed at $40K, is that the homeowner will see a reduction of $10/year BEFORE any STAR exemptions.
 During the September 8, 2022 BOE meeting, the Board of Education voted to lower the tax rate from +1.72 % to -0.12%, making the reduction official.